Zarant/Guidelime_Zarant/readme.md

 This guide is suitable for other classes as well, however, you might have to skip some elite quests and incorporate class specific quests into your route since they are not taken into account, such as the Whirlwind Axe quest, rogue poison quest, just to name a few.

+As of version 5.0, a Troll/Orc hunter route is also included.

 If you need pointers on how to do the more techincal stuff like soloing elite quests or executing some of the wall jumps, you can watch the last 1-60 run I recorded [here](https://www.speedrun.com/wowclassic/run/y4w7elqm), where I followed this guide and finished it with a final played time of 3d 9h 39m 48s, additionally you can check out my Twitch channel ([http://www.twitch.tv/Zarant_](http://www.twitch.tv/Zarant_)) for more Classic WoW speedrunning related stuff.

 ## Setup